LimnoTech/pygeoapi/docs/source/running.rst

    ]

 This integration can be seen in the provided example Django project.
-Refer to `examples/django/sample_project/README.md` for the integration of pygeoapi with an already exising Django application.
+Refer to the `Django example in the pygeoapi-examples repository`_ for the integration of pygeoapi with an already existing Django application.

 Hot-reloading
 ^^^^^^^^^^^^^